microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-assignmentgradedatafortool.md

 ## Get class assignment information

-All assignments and students' information are linked to class and submission information respectively.
-You can use the following APIs to retrieve information about class assignments:
+All assignments and students' information are linked to class and submission information respectively:

 - [educationAssignment resource type](/graph/api/resources/educationassignment): Allows you to list and see all data for assignments in a class.